LLNL/Caliper/doc/sphinx/services.rst

 context records.
 Note that timestamps are *not* synchronized between nodes in a distributed-memory program.

-CALI_TIMER_SNAPSHOT_DURATION
-   Measure duration (in microseconds) of the context epoch (i.e., the time between two consecutive context snapshots).
-The value will be saved in the snapshot record as attribute ``time.duration``.

-   Default: true

-CALI_TIMER_OFFSET
-   Include the time offset (time since program start, in microseconds) with each context snapshot.
-The value will be saved in the snapshot record as attribute ``time.offset``.

-   Default: false

-CALI_TIMER_TIMESTAMP
-   Include absolute timestamp (time since UNIX epoch, in seconds) with each context snapshot.
-The value will be saved in the snapshot record as attribute ``time.timestamp``.

 CALI_TIMER_INCLUSIVE_DURATION
    Calulates inclusive times for nested regions.
 The value will be saved in the snapshot record as attribute ``time.inclusive.duration``.